ansin218/hugo-blog/content/programming/automation/web-scraping-with-python-image-scraping.md

         print('Image Not Found')
 ```

 You must now have the images of all the megacities stored inside the same folder as your scraping script.
-Congratulations on scraping texts and images from the web.
+Congratulations on scraping images using Python and beautifulsoup.
+To learn web scraping texts with Python, head over to this article: [Web Scraping With Python - Text Scraping Wikipedia](https://www.ankuroh.com/programming/automation/web-scraping-with-python-text-scraping-wikipedia/)